-- 1) Purpose of this bill.
+1) Purpose of this bill.
 This bill codifies and expands an existing voluntary VSR program.
-According to the author, "Efforts at the local level have done an incredible job protecting marine wildlife and improving air quality.
-The ongoing success of the Protecting Blue Whales and Blue Skies program has laid a solid foundation to build and expand upon at the statewide level.
-Air pollution, greenhouse gasses and whales aren't confined to isolated parts of our coast, and neither should this program be limited to the San Francisco Bay and Southern California.
-[This bill] will protect our vulnerable ecosystems up and down the state, and keep California at the forefront of good environmental policy." - 2) Background.
-The main transport mode for global trade is ocean shipping: around 90 percent of traded goods are carried by oceangoing ships.
+According to the author, "The Santa Barbara voluntary vessel speed reduction program (Existing Program) is a prime example of what happens when we prioritize public health, protect the marine ecosystem, and showcase the beneficial partnership between shipping companies, public health agencies, marine sanctuaries, and environmental organizations.
+(This bill) provides participating companies with the official endorsement of the State of California for their efforts to reduce emissions and protect whales.
+This invaluable state-level recognition will increase visibility, interest and support for conservation efforts along the California coast."

+2) Background.
+The main transport mode for global trade is ocean shipping: around 90% of traded goods are carried by oceangoing ships.
 As demand for global freight increases, maritime trade volumes are set to triple by 2050.
-According to the Organisation for Economic Co-operation and Development (OECD), shipping represents 2.9 percent of total greenhouse emissions and is responsible for approximately 30 percent of total global nitrogen oxide (NOx) emissions.
+According to the Organisation for Economic Co-operation and Development (OECD), shipping represents 2.9% of total greenhouse emissions and is responsible for approximately 30% of total global nitrogen oxide (NOx) emissions.
 NOx are a family of poisonous, highly reactive gases that form when fuel is burned at high temperatures.
 NOx are air pollutants by themselves, and NOx react in the atmosphere to produce acid rain and smog.
+2